danielrcollins1/OED-Expanded/x-additional-material.md

 ## Class Abilities

-### Subdual Attacks

-Blunt, wooden weapons can optionally be used to attack for nonlethal damage (knockout at 0 hit points); damage from critical hits becomes lethal (regardless of user intent).

 ### Unarmed Attacks

 When striking without a weapon (including strikes with just a gauntlet/brass knuckles), the character suffers a -4 to hit and deals 1 point of damage, plus half the Strength bonus, as a subdual attack.